Efficient Detection of LLM-generated Texts with a Bayesian Surrogate Model

 \textbf{Impact of the perturbation model. } The perturbation model used in the above studies is the T5-large model.
 We then question whether replacing it with a more powerful model results in higher detection performance.
 For an answer, we introduce the T5-3B model as the perturbation model and conduct a similar set of experiments, with the results displayed in \cref{fig:t5-3b}.

-As shown, the detection performance of DetectGPT and our method is substantially improved compared to the results in \cref{fig:clipscore_per_chatgpt}, indicating the higher ability of T5-3B to perturb in the semantic space.
-Still, our method consistently surpasses DetectGPT in these scenarios and it achieves similar performance with up to $2\times$ fewer queries than DetectGPT.
-In particular, the average AUROCs of our method at query times of $5$ and $10$ are $0.897$ and $0.932$ respectively while those for DetectGPT are $0.860$ and $0.909$.
-This highlights the high query efficiency of our surrogate model-based detector.
+As shown, the performance of DetectGPT and our method is substantially improved compared to the results in \cref{fig:clipscore_per_chatgpt}, indicating the higher ability of T5-3B to perturb in the semantic space.
+Still, our method consistently surpasses DetectGPT and achieves similar performance with up to $2\times$ fewer queries than DetectGPT.
+In particular, the average AUROCs of our method at query times of $5$ and $10$ are $0.897$ and $0.932$, respectively, while those for DetectGPT are $0.860$ and $0.909$.